Pretty Patti Protter

 While dancing to a slow dance tune, she and the younger man exchanged information about each other.
 And when the band finished the tune, it immediately began playing what he remarked was his favorite dance tune Scotch and Soda.
 Without asking, he took her in his arms for a second dance.

-Penny liked him, and when the band finished playing the tune and announced an end to their last set, she asked if he would like to have lunch with her the following day at Indian Oven in Westport.
-She was pleased when he accepted the invitation.
+Patti liked him, and when the band finished playing the tune and announced the end of their last set, she asked if he would like to have lunch with her the following day at Indian Oven in Westport.
+She was surprised but pleased when he accepted the invitation.

 At lunch the following day, which was a Saturday, and at get-togethers after that, it became clear they enjoyed each other's company.
 They had lengthy discussions about everything, including politics, religion, their children, the problems of single again life, and their travels abroad.
 She opened herself up to his earthy sense of humor, which she had as well but kept hidden from others because her British-proper mother had taught her that it was unladylike and C-O-double M-O-N.